-- 1. For a selection of Customer Agencies, inspected investment instructions and determined they were provided to ARC and defined the investment objectives for the agencies. - 2.
+- 1. For a selection of customer agencies, inspected investment instructions and determined they were provided to ARC and defined the investment objectives for the agencies. - 2.
 For a selection of investment purchases, inspected evidence and determined the investment purchases were reviewed and processed timely by ARC staff other than the individual who processed the investment purchase. - 3.
-Observed the daily interface between InvestOne and Oracle and noted all investment activity in GAS securities were recorded in the general ledger. - 4.
-For a selection of months, for a selection Customer Agencies, inspected evidence of the reconciliation of investment general ledger accounts to the FedInvest application and determined all investment activity had been properly recorded, the reconciliation was reviewed by ARC staff other than the individual who performed the reconciliation, and accountants reconcile investment general ledger accounts to the FedInvest application in a timely manner.
+Observed the daily interface between InvestOne and Oracle and noted all investment activity in GAS securities were recorded in the general ledger.

+4. For a selection of months, for a selection customer agencies, inspected evidence of the reconciliation of investment general ledger accounts to the FedInvest application and Monthly Statement of Accounts are compared to the investment account reconciliations and determined all investment activity had been properly recorded, the reconciliation was reviewed by ARC staff other than the individual who performed the reconciliation, and accountants reconciled investment general ledger accounts to the FedInvest application in a timely manner.

-Control Objective 14 - Supplier and Bank Record Changes
+Control Objective 14 - Suppliers and Banks Record Changes

-Controls provide reasonable assurance that changes made to Supplier and Bank records require appropriate system access and the changes are reviewed, approved, and documented in accordance with ARC policies and procedures.
+Controls provide reasonable assurance that changes made to Suppliers and Banks records require appropriate system access and the changes are reviewed, approved, and documented in accordance with ARC policies and procedures.

-ARC has documented procedures related to Supplier and Bank record changes for staff to follow.
+ARC has documented procedures related to Suppliers and Banks record changes for staff to follow.

-Segregation of Duties - Changes to Supplier and Bank Records
+Segregation of Duties - Changes to Suppliers and Banks Records

-User profiles set by Oracle system administrators, as authorized by the user's supervisor or manager, ensure that only authorized employees are able to make changes to Supplier and Bank records.
-Authorized employees who have Supplier and Bank record change privileges do not have authorization to approve vendor payments in the accounting system allowing for proper segregation of duties.
+User profiles set by Oracle system administrators, as authorized by the user's supervisor or manager, ensure that only authorized employees are able to make changes to Suppliers and Banks records.
+Authorized employees who have Suppliers and Banks record change privileges do not have authorization to approve vendor payments in the accounting system allowing for proper segregation of duties.

-Changes to Supplier and Bank records that include taxpayer identification number, address, or bank routing/account number require:
+Changes to Suppliers and Banks records that include taxpayer identification number, address, or bank routing/account number require: